chrisgurney/things2md/README.md

 The `--due`, `--range`, `--tag`, or `--today` parameter is required, at a minimum.

+Notes:

-Note that nothing will be returned if no tasks match the given arguments.
+- nothing will be returned if no tasks match the given arguments; and

-Currently, any tasks tagged `personal` or `pers` are not included in the output.
+- any tasks tagged with any tags in `SKIP_TAGS` as defined in `.env` are not included in the output.

 # Examples